A model of the cubic connectedness locus: Laminations

-\begin{description} \item[gap invariance] if $G$ is a gap of $\lam$, then $H=\si(G)$ is a leaf of $\lam$ (possibly degenerate), or a gap of $\lam$, and in the latter case, the map $\si|_{\bd(G)}:\bd(G)\to \bd(H)$ is an orientation preserving composition of a monotone map and a covering map (gap invariance is a part of Thurston's original definition, and sibling invariant laminations are invariant in the sense of Thurston \cite{thu85}); \item[compactness] if a sequence of sibling invariant prelaminations converges to a set of chords $\mathcal{A}$, then $\mathcal{A}$ is a sibling invariant lamination. \end{description}
+Observe that by \cite[Lemma 3.1]{bmov13} any q-lamination is sibling invariant.
+Moreover, by \cite[Theorem 3.2]{bmov13} sibling invariant laminations are invariant in the sense of Thurston \cite{thu85}.
+Here is another useful fact about sibling-invariant laminations.

+\begin{cor}\cite[Corollary 3.7]{bmov13} Let $\ol{xy}$ and $\ol{xz}$ be non-critical leaves of a sibling invariant lamination $\lam$.
+Then the circular orientation of the points $x,$ $y,$ and $z$ is the same as that of their images. \end{cor}

-A motivation behind introducing sibling invariant laminations was that it is easier to deal with leaves and their sibling collections than with gaps.
+A motivation for introducing sibling invariant laminations was that it is easier to deal with leaves and their sibling collections than with gaps.
 As a consequence, studying families of laminations became more transparent.
-In particular, the following theorem holds (recall that we always consider spaces of compact sets in Hausdorff topology).
+In particular, the following theorem holds (recall that we always equip spaces of compact sets with the Hausdorff distance topology).

-\begin{thm}\cite[Corollary 3.20, Theorem 3.21]{bmov13} The closure of a sibling invariant prelamination is a sibling invariant lamination.
-The space $\ssl_d$ of all sibling invariant laminations of degree $d$ is compact. \end{thm}
+\begin{thm} \cite[Corollary 3.20 and Theorem 3.21]{bmov13} The closure of a sibling invariant prelamination is a sibling invariant lamination.
+The space of all sibling invariant laminations of degree $d$ is compact. \end{thm}

+From now on, by ``invariant'' laminations we mean ``sibling invariant'' laminations, and, unless stated otherwise, all laminations are $\si_d$-invariant for some $d\ge 2$ (sometimes, but not always, we emphasize this fact).

+\begin{dfn}[Space of laminations] The space of all invariant laminations of degree $d$ is denoted by $\ssl_d$.
+By Theorem \ref{t:laclo}, the metric space $\ssl_d$ is compact. \end{dfn}

-Since (pre)laminations are collections of chords, the concept of compatibility applies to them, and we can talk about compatible laminations.
-Then a useful fact that follows from Definition \ref{d:sibli} is the following lemma.
+Since (pre)laminations are collections of chords, the concept of compatibility applies to them, and we can talk about compatible (pre)laminations.
+Then a useful fact that follows from Definition \ref{d:sibli} is that if invariant laminations $\lam, \lam'$ are compatible, then $\lam\cup \lam'$ is an invariant lamination.
+This illustrates the convenience of using the concept of sibling invariant laminations.